How to Start Packing Your House to Move

-With your entire house to pack, you might be feeling a tad overwhelmed.
-Keep in mind that if you try to tackle every room at once, you’re signing yourself up for a meltdown or two.
+When you're packing up to move, it's normal to feel a little overwhelmed.
 Take it one room at a time, and you’ll be good to go.
 This week, let’s start by focusing on the least-used rooms and items in your home.
 Once week two rolls around, we’ll outline how to pack the rest of your house.

 The garage is home to many sharp objects, power tools and hazardous items.
 But don’t go nuts (and bolts) over it.
 Follow these tips to take care of everything from sports equipment to patio furniture.

 Wrap sharp items like saws and blades with a few layers of bubble wrap or old towels.

 Remove batteries from power tools.
 Pack tools in original containers when possible.

 Securely close your toolbox with screwdrivers, wrenches and other hand tools inside.